The Best Vitamins and Supplements for a Healthy Heart

 Decreases blood sugar levels and insulin resistance.

-Aids in a feeling of fullness, which is helpful in controlling weight.
+Aids in a feeling of fullness, which helps control weight.

 Stimulates healthy gut microbiome associated with decreased inflammation.